HerrMotz/bachelor-thesis/publication/main.typ

 #figure(
-  caption: [An overview of all features currently implemented.\ Checkmark means implemented and tested, checkmark with bracket means implemented but not bug-free and cross-mark means not implemented.
+  caption: [An overview of all features currently implemented.\ "#sym.checkmark" means implemented and tested, "(#sym.checkmark)" means implemented but not bug-free and "#sym.crossmark" means not implemented.
 A full feature list can be found in the technical documentation of the repository.], table(columns: 2,
     [Feature], [Status],
-    [Drawing a VQG with variables and literals], [#sym.checkmark], [Searching for entities on multiple Wikibase instances], [#sym.checkmark], [Creating SPARQL-Select-Queries from a VQG], [#sym.checkmark],
-    [Code editor for SPARQL queries], [#sym.checkmark],
+    [Drawing a VQG with variables and literals], [#sym.checkmark], [Searching for entities on multiple Wikibase instances], [#sym.checkmark], [Creating SPARQL-SELECT queries from a VQG], [#sym.checkmark], [Code editor for SPARQL queries], [#sym.checkmark],
-    [Applying changes in the code editor to the VQG], [(#sym.checkmark)], [Enriching unseen entities with metadata from the Wikibase API], [(#sym.checkmark)], [Literals with standard RDF data types (string, int, date, ...)], [(#sym.checkmark)], [Ability to add multiple Wikibase instances as sources], [#sym.checkmark], [Meta-Info Panel], [#sym.checkmark],
+    [Applying changes in the code editor to the VQG], [(#sym.checkmark)], [Enriching unseen entities with metadata from the Wikibase API], [(#sym.checkmark)], [Literals with standard RDF data types (string, int, date, ...)], [(#sym.checkmark)], [Use multiple Wikibase instances as data sources], [#sym.checkmark], [Meta-Info Panel], [#sym.checkmark],
     [Rendering qualifiers with the proposed visualisation], [#sym.crossmark] )